sauravkumar1107/Diabetic-Retinopathy-Detection/README.md

 # Diabetic-Retinopathy-Detection

-You are provided with a large set of retina images taken using fundus photography under a variety of imaging conditions.
+We are provided with a large set of retina images taken using fundus photography under a variety of imaging conditions.
 A clinician has rated each image for the severity of diabetic retinopathy on a scale of 0 to 4:

 * 0 - No DR